GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/index.md

 ### Setup

 Workshop material is designed to run on NeSI Mahuika cluster via Jupyter.
+Instructions on how to Set/Reset Authentication factors to access NeSI Services and Jupyter Login instructions c